mdelapenya/docker-go-sdk/context/README.md

 # Docker Contexts

-This package provides a simple API to discover Docker contexts.
+This package provides a simple API to interact with Docker contexts.

 ## Installation